-Did Trump threaten Scarborough, Brzezinski with National Enquirer story?
+Scarborough, Brzezinski say White House used National Enquirer as threat

 But President Trump has a very different account of what happened.
 "FAKE NEWS," he tweeted during "Morning Joe" Friday morning.

 "We got a call that, 'Hey, the National Enquirer is going to run a negative story against you guys...'
-And they said, 'If you call the president up, and you apologize for your coverage, then he will pick up the phone and basically spike this story," Scarborough said on the air.
+And they said, 'If you call the president up, and you apologize for your coverage, then he will pick up the phone and basically spike this story," Scarborough said.

 Scarborough didn't name names, but he said "three people at the very top of the administration" called him about this.